tahonaPL/tahona-spark-mvc/README.md

 ```

-- cache name is, a name of bean that implement spark\cache\Cache interface.
+- "name" is a name of bean that implement spark\cache\Cache interface.
 - ApcCache needed for application is added as default name="cache"
-- "time" parameters is in minutes (10 minutes)
+- "time" - optional parameter that is in minutes(10 minutes)
 - "key" parameter is for distinguish cached values